-HOUSTON – Family participants of Rogel Lazaro Aguilera-Mederos say he informed them he had misplaced the tractor-trailer’s brakes that brought about a deadly and fiery 28-automobile crash on I-70 Thursday afternoon.
+HOUSTON – Family participants of Rogel Lazaro Aguilera-Mederos say he informed them he had misplaced the tractor-trailer’s brakes that brought about a deadly and fiery 28-vehicle crash on I-70 Thursday afternoon.

 Speaking to ABC associate KTRK-TV in Houston, Elvis Sedeño, Aguilera-Mederos’ brother-in-law, stated the driving force’s spouse received a call from Colorado Thursday; however, he grew concerned after Aguilera-Mederos did not return her calls.

-Sedeño instructed KTRK-TV that in the end, they have been capable of getting a maintain of Aguilera-Mederos, who instructed them he became within the health center after he had had a coincidence and that doctors were strolling a few checks to make certain he turned into OK.
-The driver became injured, but now not seriously.
+Sedeño instructed KTRK-TV that in the end, they have been capable of getting a maintain of Aguilera-Mederos, who instructed them he was in the health center after he had had an accident and that doctors were performing some checks to make sure he was OK.
+The driver became injured, but not seriously.

-Sedeño informed journalists in Houston that Aguilera-Mederos did now not screen more about the coincidence he was concerned about because he did now not want to worry his family.
+Sedeño informed journalists in Houston that Aguilera-Mederos did not investigate more about the coincidence he was concerned about because he did not want to worry his family.

 The man’s brother-in-regulation additionally advised newshounds he believed Aguilera-Mederos changed into using back to Houston earlier than the lethal crash occurred.
 Sedeño informed reporters his brother-in-regulation, who’s from Cuba and who turned into within the U.S. Legally on an inexperienced card at the time of the crash, has been an everlasting resident approximately four or 5 years.

-He also stated Aguilera-Mederos had handiest been riding for the company who owns the trailer for approximately a yr.
+He also stated Aguilera-Mederos had handiest been riding for the company that owns the trailer for approximately a year.
 The agency is based in Houston; Sedeño advised journalists Friday.
-CNN said Friday that Aguilera-Mederos’ brother was additionally advised by using the semi motive force that his brakes failed earlier than the crash befell.
-As of 4 p.M.
-Friday, Aguilera-Mederos had now not been officially charged on the 4 counts of vehicular homicide.
-His advisement is scheduled for Saturday at 1 p.M.
+CNN said Friday that Aguilera-Mederos’ brother was additionally advised by the semi-truck driver that his brakes failed earlier than the crash occurred.
+As of 4 p.m.
+Friday, Aguilera-Mederos had not been officially charged with the 4 counts of vehicular homicide.
+His appearance is scheduled for Saturday at 1 p.m.
 He may want to face extra charges.